Timsche/wow-classInfo/README.md

 SpellLib (included library)
 -------------------
-I created a library to access the spell data (name, id, rank, passive) for each class and specialization.
+I created a library to access the spells (name, id, rank, passive) for each class and specialization.
 You can check it out <a href="https://github.com/Timsche/wow-spellLib">here</a>.